5 divorce mistakes women make (and what to do instead)

 These aren't mistakes women make because they're careless or uninformed.
 They make them because they're doing their best in an overwhelming situation, without the information they need.
 Nobody tells you this stuff.
 And when you're in the middle of it, it's almost impossible to see clearly.

-Mistake 1: Taking Legal Advice from Your Ex
+gal Advice from Your Ex

 This comes up constantly.
 And I understand why it happens.
 When you first separate, there's often a part of you that wants to believe it will be civilised – that you can work it out between you.
-Maybe your ex is being reasonable.
-But here's the thing: even a reasonable ex is not a lawyer.
-And even a well-meaning ex is, consciously or not, looking out for their own interests.
+Maybe your ex is being reasonable, even thoughtful about it.
+The instinct to trust that makes sense.

-I've spoken to women inside Women's Divorce Academy who were told by their ex that 50/50 was the only option.
+Inside Women's Divorce Academy, I've spoken to women who were told by their ex that 50/50 was the only option.
 That they weren't entitled to any of his superannuation.
 That the house had to be sold immediately.
 That this was just how it worked.
-And they believed it – because he said it with such confidence, and because they didn't know any different.

 What to do instead

-Get independent legal advice as early as you possibly can.
-It doesn't have to be expensive – even a single consultation puts you in a completely different position.
-Knowledge is power, and in this process, it is also money.
+Get independent legal advice as early as you can.
+It doesn't have to be expensive.
+Many family lawyers offer a fixed-fee initial consultation – and even a single session puts you in a completely different position.
+If cost is a concern, Legal Aid services are available in every state and territory in Australia.

 Mistake 2: Making It Your Responsibility to Keep Things Nice

 Many of the women I work with have spent years – sometimes decades – managing the emotional temperature of their relationship.
 Keeping the peace.
 Absorbing conflict.
-Softening their own needs so that everything stays comfortable.
+Softening their own needs so that everything stayed comfortable.
 And when separation happens, they just keep doing it.

 So they respond to every message immediately, even the hostile ones.
 They agree to things they're not comfortable with because the alternative feels confrontational.
 They take responsibility for how their ex is feeling, how he's coping, how he's managing.
 And in doing all of that, they run themselves into the ground.